 Srinagar Leh highway runs a total of about 420 kilometers.
 Sonamarg is about 80 odd kilometers from Srinagar.
 The distance between Sonamarg to Kargil is 125 kilometers.
 Kargil to Khalsi is 122 kilometers and Khalsi to Leh is about 96 kilometers.

 So as you can see, you never really go too great a distance without a gas station.
 So fuel is not really a concern while plying on this route.
 Just keep getting a tank full at each of these petrol pumps and you will easily reach Leh without carrying any spare.
 Apart from the petrol pumps, you can also get fuel in Black at Sonamarg, Drass, and Lamayuru.

 Petrol Pump in Leh

-I think this goes without saying but there is definitely a petrol pump in Leh which will remain operational irrespective of the time you arrive here.
-The other one nearby is Karu Petrol Pump located about 35 kilometers from Leh City.
+I think this goes without saying but there is definitely a petrol pump in Leh city.
+You will find it operational irrespective of the time you arrive here.
+The other one nearby is the Karu Petrol Pump located about 35 kilometers from Leh City.

 Petrol Pump in Nubra Valley

 There is a hand-operated Petrol Pump in Diskit which happens to be the only Petrol Pump in Nubra Valley.
 There is no petrol pump in Hunder, Panamik, Turtuk, or any other village in Nubra Valley.